subhajitpal7/GitprofileBuilder/profile_readme.md

 ### ⚡ Fun Facts
-- Solved an impossible Python puzzle in under 10 minutes, leaving everyone in awe!
+- Developed a topic modeling solution that made sense out of thousands of unstructured wiki-pages.
-- Developed a Python script that writes poetry, generating sonnets that would make Shakespeare jealous.
+- Automated OWASP scanning across 46 projects, making security a breeze.
-- Consistently score in the top 1% on Python coding challenges, proving that I'm a master of the craft.
+- Pioneered GitHub migration for legacy code, streamlining version control for 32 projects.

 ### 📊 GitHub Highlights
-- Actively contributing to open-source projects, demonstrating a commitment to the tech community.
+- Actively contributing to open-source projects related to Python, data science, and automation.
-- Regularly sharing knowledge and insights through blog posts and code snippets.
+- Sharing knowledge and collaborating with fellow developers on GitHub issues and discussions.
-- Engaging in discussions and collaborating with other developers to find innovative solutions.
+- Exploring new GitHub features and tools to enhance productivity.

-🌐 Find Me Online
+🤝 Get in Touch

 - 📧 Email: jobs.forsubhajit.com@gmail.com
 - 📍 Location: Kolkata, IN